[NOTE: For those unfamiliar with the religion of Christian Science (which is NOT the same

 (Miscellaneous Writings 306)

-To assist those who are teaching children, I have pulled together a number of descriptive phrases found in the writings of Mrs. Eddy, to summarize what is taught in Christian Science about the nature of angels.
+To assist those who are teaching children, I have pulled together a number of descriptive phrases found in the writings of Mary Baker Eddy, to summarize what is taught in Christian Science about the nature of angels.
 Following that, is a selection of many of the citations in full, so that you can see the phrases in their proper context.
-A listing of Bible stories you might use in teaching your children or Sunday School class can be reached on another page via the link below:
+A listing of Bible stories you might use in teaching your children or Sunday School class follows.

 Spiritual intuitions . . . guardians in the gloom . . . celestial visitants . . . pure thoughts from God . . . exalted thoughts . . .
 God’s representatives . . . upward-soaring beings . . . spiritual guides . . . nameless, incorporeal impartations of divine Love . . . holy thoughts winged with Love . . . true ideas of God . . .
 God’s divine messages . . . swift-winged thoughts . . .
 God’s thoughts passing to man . . . spiritual intuitions, pure and perfect . . . inspiration of goodness, purity, and immortality . . . messengers of pure and holy thoughts . . . natures allied to God’s nature.

 Come in the quiet of meekness . . . fly on spiritual pinions . . . point upward . . . guide to divine Principle . . . tarry with us . . . whisper . . . abound in the spiritual atmosphere of Mind . . . are assigned different offices . . . deliver us from the depths . . . counteract all evil, sensuality, and mortality . . . create love in our heart . . . take charge over us . . .administer grace, do our errands, and are our dearest allies.